Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect

 Yet another source of contamination comes from the emissions of the groups in the observational wavebands, such as radio and infrared emissions and the tSZE.
 Although we have attempted to subtract the tSZE from the observational data, some residual may still exist.
-One unique property of the kSZE is that two similar groups with opposite peculiar velocities produce temperature fluctuations with opposite signs, in contrast to the contaminating emissions mentioned above, which should be independent of the signature of the peculiar velocity.
-To check that the signals we detect are indeed produced by kSZE, we divide the $|v_r|>80\,{\rm km\ s^{-1}}$ sample into two sub-samples, one with $v_r>80\,{\rm km\ s^{-1}}$ and the other with $v_r<-80\,{\rm km\ s^{-1}}$, and tune the amplitudes of the MMF independently for groups in these two sub-samples to achieve the best match to the data.
+One unique property of the kSZE is that two similar groups with opposite peculiar velocities produce temperature fluctuations with opposite signs, in contrast to the contaminating emissions mentioned above, which should be independent of the sign of the peculiar velocity.
+To check that the signals we detect are indeed produced by the kSZE, we divide the entire sample into two sub-samples, one with $v_r>0$ and the other with $v_r<0$, and tune the model parameters independently for the two sub-samples to achieve the best match to the data.
 The results obtained for these two sub-samples are shown in Fig.\,\ref{fig_K500} as the violet and green triangles, respectively.
-The two give similar $K_{500}$ in all but the most massive bin, where the large fluctuation might be due to the small number of groups in the bin.
-The fact that sub-samples of opposite peculiar velocities give similar $K_{500}$ - $M_{500}$ relations [i.e. opposite signals in $k$ defined in equation (\ref{eq_k})] suggests that the contamination by these emissions does not change our results significantly, and that the signals we detect are the kSZE.
+The two give consistent $\tilde{K}_{500}$ in all the mass bins.
+The fact that the sub-samples of opposite peculiar velocities give similar $\tilde{K}_{500}$ - $M_{500}$ relations [i.e. opposite signals in $k$ defined in equation (\ref{eq_k})] suggests that the contamination by emission sources does not change our results significantly, and that the signals we detect are indeed kSZE.

 As detailed in \S\ref{ssec_test}, the large beam size of the {\it Planck} may contaminate the results with the kSZE signals from the gas outside halos.
 To test the contamination, we divide all halos into the `resolved' ones and the `unresolved' ones.
 We define a redshift, $z_r$, at which the median $\theta_{200}$ of the halos in a given mass bin is equal to the {\it Planck} beam size, $10\arcmin$.
 The values of $z_r$ for individual mass bins are listed in Table\,\ref{tab_K200}.
 For both the $z<z_r$ sub-sample (`resolved') and the $z>z_r$ sub-sample (`unresolved'), we assume two independent sets of parameters and jointly constrain them.
 The results so obtained for the `resolved' sub-samples are shown as the red crosses in Fig.\,\ref{fig_K500}.
 Clearly, the results obtained from the `resolved' sample are in good agreement with those obtained from the total sample within the uncertainty.